Japan's Prince Hisahito is the first male royal to reach adulthood in 40 years. He may be the last

 d prayers

-Saturday's ritual for Hisahito was to start at his family residence, with him appearing in a tuxedo to receive a crown to be delivered by a messenger from Naruhito.
-He then was to put on traditional attire which symbolizes his pre-adulthood status to visit the Imperial Palace to perform a crown-wearing ritual.
+Saturday's ritual for Hisahito started at his family residence, with him appearing in a tuxedo to receive a crown to be delivered by a messenger from Naruhito.

+In a main ritual at the Imperial Palace, attended by other royal members and top government officials, he wore traditional attire with a beige-colored robe that symbolized his pre-adulthood status.
+His headcover was replaced with the crown, a black adult “kanmuri” headpiece, formalizing his coming-of-age.
+Hisahito bowed deeply and thanked the Emperor for the crown and his parents for hosting the ceremony and pledged to fulfil his responsibility as a royal member.

 In the afternoon, Hisahito will put his tuxedo back on to visit the Imperial Palace to greet Naruhito and Empress Masako in the prestigious Matsu-no-Ma, or pine room.
 In another ritual he is to receive a medal, the Grand Cordon of the Supreme Order of the Chrysanthemum, in a postwar tradition.
 He will also greet his grandparents, Akihito and his wife, former Empress Michiko, at their palace.